MuYunyun/create-react-doc/CONTRIBUTING.md

 # How to contribute

-* Talk about the situations in the [issue](https://github.com/MuYunyun/create-react-doc/issues/new).
-If the situation is reasonable, then go to next step;
+* Welcome your pr!
+Before pr, talk about situations in the [issue](https://github.com/MuYunyun/create-react-doc/issues/new) firstly.
+If the situation is reasonable, go to next step;
-* Switch to the new branch from master, submit the pr with after finish the feature.
+* Switch to the new branch based master, submit the pr with after finishing the feature.

 ## Dev